Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Understanding the three major rock types isn't just about memorizing names—it's about grasping the rock cycle and the dynamic processes that continuously reshape Earth's crust.
-Every rock tells a story of temperature, pressure, time, and environment, and your exams will test whether you can read that story.
-When you see granite, you should immediately think "slow cooling deep underground"; when you see shale, you should picture "quiet, low-energy water depositing fine particles."
+Understanding the three major rock types isn't just about memorizing names.
+It's about grasping the rock cycle and the dynamic processes that continuously reshape Earth's crust.
+Every rock tells a story of temperature, pressure, time, and environment.
+When you see granite, you should immediately think "slow cooling deep underground."
+When you see shale, you should picture quiet, low-energy water depositing fine particles.

-Igneous rocks crystallize from magma (underground) or lava (at the surface), and their texture reveals their cooling history.
-Slow cooling allows large crystals to grow; rapid cooling produces fine grains or glass.
+Igneous rocks crystallize from magma (molten rock underground) or lava (molten rock at the surface).
+Their texture is the single biggest clue to their cooling history: slow cooling allows large crystals to grow, while rapid cooling produces fine grains or even glass.

-Compare: Granite vs. Basalt—both are igneous, but granite's coarse texture indicates intrusive (slow) cooling while basalt's fine texture indicates extrusive (rapid) cooling.
-If an FRQ asks you to explain how texture reveals formation environment, these two are your go-to contrast.
+Compare: Granite vs. Basalt: both are igneous, but granite's coarse texture indicates intrusive (slow) cooling while basalt's fine texture indicates extrusive (rapid) cooling.
+Their compositions also differ: granite is felsic (light, silica-rich), basalt is mafic (dark, iron/magnesium-rich).
+If a question asks you to explain how texture reveals formation environment, these two are your go-to contrast.

-Sedimentary rocks form through weathering, erosion, deposition, and lithification.
-Their composition and grain size reveal the depositional environment—from raging rivers to quiet ocean floors.
+Sedimentary rocks form through a four-step sequence: weathering, erosion, deposition, and lithification (compaction and cementation of loose sediment into solid rock).
+Their composition and grain size reveal the depositional environment, from raging rivers to quiet ocean floors.

-Compare: Sandstone vs. Shale—both are clastic sedimentary rocks, but grain size tells you everything.
+Compare: Sandstone vs. Shale: both are clastic sedimentary rocks, but grain size tells you everything.
 Sandstone's coarse grains mean high-energy transport; shale's fine particles mean calm, quiet water.
-This distinction frequently appears in questions about interpreting ancient environments.
+This distinction is how geologists reconstruct ancient environments from the rock record.

-Metamorphic rocks form when pre-existing rocks (the protolith) are altered by heat, pressure, or chemically active fluids without melting.
-The degree of change—metamorphic grade—determines texture and mineral assemblages.
+Metamorphic rocks form when pre-existing rocks (called the protolith) are altered by heat, pressure, or chemically active fluids without melting.
+That "without melting" part is critical: if the rock melts, it becomes magma and you're back in igneous territory.
+The degree of change, called metamorphic grade, determines the texture and mineral assemblages you'll see.

-Compare: Slate vs. Gneiss—both are foliated metamorphic rocks, but they represent opposite ends of the metamorphic grade spectrum.
+Compare: Slate vs. Gneiss: both are foliated metamorphic rocks, but they represent opposite ends of the metamorphic grade spectrum.
 Slate forms under low temperatures and pressures (fine-grained, excellent cleavage), while gneiss requires intense conditions (coarse-grained, banded).
-Use these to illustrate how metamorphic grade affects texture.
+These two illustrate how metamorphic grade affects texture.

-Compare: Marble vs. Schist—marble is non-foliated because calcite crystals are equidimensional, while schist is foliated because platy micas align under pressure.
-This contrast helps explain why mineral shape determines metamorphic texture.
+Compare: Marble vs. Schist: marble is non-foliated because calcite crystals are roughly equidimensional (they grow equally in all directions), while schist is foliated because platy mica minerals align under directed pressure.
+This contrast shows why mineral shape determines metamorphic texture.

 | Concept | Best Examples |